Projects aim to promote collaborations to construct a map of every cell type of the developing mouse and human.

 “Scientists will be able to submit data and dialogue online about cell lineage derivation,” Dr. West continues.
 “It will be a gathering point for scientists to work out future disputes and technologies.”

 The company is putting together an international editorial board that will make certain that the information placed in the database is valid.
-The website will provide an embryome identification number for each cell type, according to Dr. West.
+The website will provide an embryome identification number—a precise nomenclature—for each cell type, according to Dr. West.

-BioTime plans to make money from the website and database by using the map of the embryome to market the cell lines produced by the company by shotgun cloning hES cell derivatives, their media, and related reagents.
+BioTime plans to monetize the website and database by using the map of the embryome to market the cell lines produced by the company by shotgun cloning hES cell derivatives, their media, and related reagents.